aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 11Jul18
+Continued on CSS for LaunchCode and related exercises

 ## 10Jul18
 Strategized about blockchain today.
 Continued to work on coding issues.